araffin/a-la-carte/data/recipes/pastawithpestojb.md

 ### Steps

 1. Cook onion and garlic in olive oil
-2. Add 1/2 of tomatoe, pepper, salt and let cook
+2. Add 1/2 of tomatos, pepper, salt and let cook
 3. Cook the pasta (obvisouly)
 4. Put the pasta with the rest [with love]
 5. Add a dash of wallnut oil and truffle oil [and more love]
-6. Serve with the other half of tomatoe and pesto on top [not on the bottom]
+6. Serve with the other half of tomato and pesto on top [not on the bottom]
 7. Garnish with greater permigiano